-Ditch the deli counter in favor of this recipe for Pesto Pasta Salad with Chicken starring the best homemade basil pesto made with just five ingredients.
+Ditch the deli counter in favor of this recipe for pesto pasta salad starring the best homemade basil pesto (a recipe I’ve been making for decades!), made with just five ingredients and tossed with juicy chicken, sweet cherry tomatoes and mini mozzarella balls.

 Table of Contents

 - Pasta: With four kids at my house, I’m always looking for ways to mix up meal time.
 Enter, ring-shaped Anellini pasta!
+They’re also the star of my Homemade SpaghettiOs.
 However, any ol’ pasta will do so reach for whatever you have stashed in your pantry.

 - Basil: Rinse the basil leaves under cool water to remove any dirt.
 Gently pat them dry with a paper towel or a clean kitchen towel to remove excess moisture.
 Wet basil leaves can dilute the pesto and affect its texture so it’s important to thoroughly dry them.